diego-chacon16/walmart-black-friday-sales/README.md

 Welcome to the immersive Walmart Customer Purchase Behavior Odyssey!
 This captivating expedition dives deep into the heart of Black Friday transactions at Walmart, unveiling the secrets behind customer spending habits.

+## Notebook and Queries 💻

+This project will be done in both Python and SQL.

 ## Objectives

 __The key objectives of this analysis are:__